javascript-tutorial/en.javascript.info/8-web-components/1-webcomponents-intro/article.md

 - [Custom elements](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements) -- to define custom HTML elements.
 - [Shadow DOM](https://dom.spec.whatwg.org/#shadow-trees) -- to create an internal DOM for the component, hidden from the others.
 - [CSS Scoping](https://drafts.csswg.org/css-scoping/) -- to declare styles that only apply inside the Shadow DOM of the component.
+- [Event retargeting](https://dom.spec.whatwg.org/#retarget) and other minor stuff to make custom components better fit the development.

 In the next chapter we'll go into details of "Custom Elements" -- the fundamental and well-supported feature of web components, good on its own.